bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

      If no path to CUDA is specified, both, `env.sh` and `Makefile`, will look for `nvcc` in all folders stored in your `PATH` environment variable.

-Finally, to show all command executed by `make`, you can use the `VERBOSE` parameter:
+Finally, to show most of commands executed by `make`, you can use the `VERBOSE` parameter:

          $> make VERBOSE=1